Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

   <img width = "40%" src="https://github.com/user-attachments/assets/ffb96b6f-a468-44d0-b380-6de928b993ee"><br>
   <figcaption>Real Time Anomaly Detection in a Multiparameter Data Stream</figcaption>
 </div>

+### Custom Data Collection
+- * Number of identified locations: *
+- **England** - 8

+### Training
+- In contrast to offline Machine Learning models, this model trains as data ingest sequentially.
+-

+### Identifying the anomalies
+- No manual labeling performed.
+- The model identifies the anomolies in real-time and point the red dot over the anomly.
+- Anomolies were directly exported to CSV file in binary format (0,1)
+- Commonly detects sudden changes and variations in the time-series data
+- Model perfors normalization in order to align the data.

 ## 7. Links to datasets and dependencies